agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 TB: There are corners where a machine can do better...

 TS: Not in a non-professional environment.
-The computer will always outperform if it's the counterparty (the professional, MM for instance).
+The computer will always outperform if it's the counter-party (the professional, MM for instance).
 It will outperform if it's arbitrage.

-TB: The computer is good at speed, so the longer the timeframe, the better the human?
+TB: The computer is good at speed, so the longer the time-frame, the better the human?

 TS: No, it's about size.
 If you talk about an unlimited use of capital, at a professional level, there is no capital limitation, and you may be able to simplify the decisions.
 At the level of individual investors, the decisions have to be made based on available capital, account permissioning, and all the other factors.
 I don't think it's possible.

 TB: How can computers best help people?

 TS: We're currently building a lot of tech geared in that direction.
 The computer can be very aggressive in helping you model your statistical change of success.
-Most investors try ot manage losses and control risk.
+Most investors try to manage losses and control risk.
 That;s why they are not successful.
-You can't control risk or manage losses, and it's unecessary.
-You rahter have to manage your winners and focus on the number of occurences.
+You can't control risk or manage losses, and it's unnecessary.
+You rather have to manage your winners and focus on the number of occurrences.
 The computer can help you do the calculations.

 TB: You think the market is random.
 How can you expect profit from that?

-TS: By random, we mean that we don't know at all whether stocks are boing up or down tomorrow.
+TS: By random, we mean that we don't know at all whether stocks are being up or down tomorrow.
 The information that might indicate that is already priced into the stock.
 You make money by taking a strategic approach using derivatives.
-You can do stuff where the odds are more in your favor, but the cost of losing is higher, and the expecancy is 0.
+You can do stuff where the odds are more in your favour, but the cost of losing is higher, and the expectancy is 0.
 Rather, you should manage your losers when they are winners.